MEET THE STAFF

 Twitter: @kieransuckling

-Patrick Sullivan, Media Director, oversees the Center’s media relations work.
+Patrick oversees the Center’s media relations work.
 Before coming to the Center, Patrick spent more than 10 years writing for newspapers and magazines in Texas, New Mexico and California.

 Contact: Oakland, CA, 510.844.7116, email Patrick

-Frances Tinney, Associate Attorney, works with Center attorneys in the Urban Wildlands program.
+Frances works with Center attorneys in the Urban Wildlands program.
 She graduated from the City College of New York and from Stanford Law School.
 Before law school, Frances served in the Peace Corps in Nicaragua and in a conservation corps in Arizona.

 Contact: Oakland, CA, 509.432.9256, email Frances

-Kendra Todd, Benefits Administrator, supports the Center's human resources staff.
+Kendra (she/her) provides education and support to staff for all benefit programs, works with benefit-plan vendors, and supports the Center's human resources staff.
 Prior to joining us she worked as the human resources manager at Buffalo Exchange.
 Kendra holds a bachelor's degree in social services from Arizona State University.

 Contact: Tucson, AZ, email Kendra

-Jason Totoiu, Senior Attorney, works in the Center’s Southeast region protecting endangered species and public lands.
+Jason works in the Center’s Florida and Caribbean region protecting endangered species, public lands, and water quality.
 He grew up along Florida’s Treasure Coast; he earned his bachelor’s degree from Emory and his law degree from Tulane.
 Before joining the Center he was executive director of the Everglades Law Center, where he worked to advance the restoration of America’s Everglades.
 He is a past co-chair of the Everglades Coalition.

 Contact: Winter Haven, FL, email Jason